mongodb/docs/source/includes/fact-ObjectId-construct.rst

-- a 4-byte value representing the seconds since the Unix epoch,
+- a 4-byte *timestamp value*, representing the ObjectId's creation, measured in seconds since the Unix epoch

-- a 5-byte random value, and
+- a 5-byte *random value*

-- a 3-byte counter, starting with a random value.
+- a 3-byte *incrementing counter*, initialized to a random value

+While the BSON format itself is little-endian, the *timestamp* and *counter* values are big-endian, with the most significant bytes appearing first in the byte sequence.